 The Site of Activity Menu page displays all sites that have been added.
 We see that two sites have been added to this record.
 The first site entered is marked as the primary site of activity by default.
 To edit the information about a site, click the associated Edit link.
 To delete a site, click the associated Delete link.
 Click the Next button to continue.

 The next step is to enter information about spouse and/or dependents if any need to be added.
 Clicking the Next button will allow you to skip this page.
+Note the ability to add spouse/dependents is not available for the categories of Au Pair, Secondary School Student and Summer Work Travel.
 In our case, the exchange visitor has a spouse and a dependent, so we will click the Add Spouse/Dependent button.

 The Add Spouse/Dependent page displays.
 On the top half of the page, enter the spouse/dependent’s name.
 Just like on the Biographical Information page, there is instructional text to the right of the name fields.